ArasLabs/custom-modal-dialog/README.md

 Release | Notes
 --------|--------
-[v2.4](https://github.com/ArasLabs/custom-modal-dialog/releases/tag/v2.4) | Introduced an example of opening an HTML page from a modal dialog.
-Tested for 11.0 SP15.
 [v2.3.1](https://github.com/ArasLabs/custom-modal-dialog/releases/tag/v2.3.1) | Fixed a typo in the import package - was causing invalid AML.
 [v2.3](https://github.com/ArasLabs/custom-modal-dialog/releases/tag/v2.3) | Added a new action/method to demonstrate how to call a dialog that can be maximized.
 Tested in 11 SP12, but may work in 11 SP9-11.
 [v2.2](https://github.com/ArasLabs/custom-modal-dialog/releases/tag/v2.2) | Added field to demonstrate use of search dialog.
 Clicking the "Search Parameter 3" button programmatically calls the default Aras search dialog.
 Allows the user to search for a Part and populate the "Parameter 3" field with their selection.